lucasjct/bruno-api-testing/README.md

 > [Check how to test api with Golang](test/readme.md)

 Bruno is an open-source alternative for API testing.
 We can use Bruno instead of Postman, Insomnia, etc. It is available for Linux, Windows and MacOS.
-For download, use access [Bruno](https://www.usebruno.com/).
+For download, access [Bruno](https://www.usebruno.com/).

-Using Bruno we can manage the requests with facility, in separate files.
+With Bruno we can manage the requests with facility, in separated files.
 There is one file for each request.
 In Postman, there is a single JSON file for all tests and all requests.
-For example, if we change just the value of variables, we have that generate a new collection and replace the whole JSON file.
-Normally, this is the process.
+For example, if we change just one value of variables, we have that generate a new collection and replace the whole JSON file.
+Normally, this is the process available on free plan.

 <p align="center">
   <img src="./image/one-file-for-each-request.png" />